 Every day at 4.15pm in the winter and 5.15pm in the summer, the border between India and Pakistan hosts a colourful, competitive dance show.
 Hundreds visit to cheer for India each day, and you’ll glimpse people supporting Pakistan on the other side of the border.

-Attending the Wagah Border show was honestly one of the coolest and most random experiences I’ve ever had travelling.
+Attending the Wagah Border show was one of the most exciting and random experiences I’ve ever had travelling.
 And that includes the time I watched a dance show in a Filipino jail then played badminton with the convicts!

 Everyone was in great spirits and the high-energy dance show was just amazing.
 Expect elaborate costumes and some impressive high kicks.